fullStackOasis/react-native-module-scope-example/README.md

 This assumes you know what you're doing (have USB debugging set up).

-At this point, you can turn off wifi and check the output of metro server to see how `componentDidMount` in the two separate components, `HelloWorldApp` and `AnotherWorldApp`, the wrong number of times - only 6 times total, when you expect it to be called 6 times for each component.
+Two separate components, `HelloWorldApp` and `AnotherWorldApp`, attempt to contact a REST API in two separate ways in their `componentDidMount` methods.
+You can turn off wifi and check the output of metro server to see how this results in the wrong number of retries - only 6 times total, when you expect it to be called 6 times for *each component*.

 `HelloWorldApp` calls `ConnectService.updateUser2` and `AnotherWorldApp` calls `ConnectService.updateUser`.
 The code expects that each method should get retried 6 times, but in fact each method gets retried only 3 times.
 This is the bug.